Last Updated on April 5, 2021

 - Ghostwriting: It involves writing a type of text while someone else is credited for your work.
 For instance, writing an e-book under your client’s name.

-- Editing: It’s all about proofreading content written by others.
+- Editing and proofreading: It’s all about correcting content written by others.
 You check for grammar mistakes, formatting issues, and other errors before the publication of a text.
+Check out this guide on proofreading jobs for beginners to gather more information.

 Freelance marketplaces are popular for finding writing gigs.
 Some sites to check out are Fiverr, Upwork, and PeoplePerHour.
 Be sure to read this article on finding clients online to learn the other strategies.